Black Clover: Sword of the Wizard King: Reception

-The film was released on Netflix on June 16; from June 16 to June 18 the film gained 6.4 million views and was 2nd most watched Non-English movie on the platform that week from June 19 to 25 the film gained another 4.1 million views and was 3rd most watched Non-English movie on the platform that week; from June 26 to July 2 the film gained yet another 1.2 million views and was 8th most watched Non-English movie on the platform that week.
+The film was released on Netflix on June 16; from June 16 to June 18 the film gained 6.4 million views and was the second-most watched non-English movie on the platform that week from June 19 to 25 the film gained another 4.1 million views and was the third-most watched non-English movie on the platform that week; from June 26 to July 2 the film gained yet another 1.2 million views and was the eighth-most watched non-English movie on the platform that week.

 According to Netflix engagement report, "What we watched", the film was watched for a total of 21.5 million hours from January 2023 to June 2023, 10.5 million hours from July 2023 to December 2023, and another 8.6 million hours from January 2024 to June 2024.

 On Rotten Tomatoes, the film received an 86% critic rating based on seven reviews with an average score of 5.8/10.

 At the 8th Crunchyroll Anime Awards in 2024, Black Clover: Sword of the Wizard King was nominated for Best Film.